Last Updated on

 The rising trend of energy poverty, in a country like Australia, is an absolute disgrace.

-That’s why here at Electricity Monster we’re passionate about finding a sharp rate for each and every Australian.
+Above all, that’s why here at Electricity Monster we’re passionate about finding a sharp rate for each and every Australian.

 As we saw above the rising cost of power is putting some real pressure on Australian families, and it’s more important than ever to know if you’re getting a sharp rate.